firefox35/GolfnStuff/README.md

 ## Future Implementation

-- To incorporate a feature where you can purchaes the wines on the site with a link to payment method.
+- I'm planning to make the booking a lesson and the contact us forms to have a more responsive reply back system.
 - Plan to do automated testing.

 ## Design